Home Maintenance Checklist

 Tighten or Replace Hardware

-Rather than kick the can even further down the road, take a weekend morning once a month to catch up on these around-the-house tasks.
+Rather than kick the can further down the road, take a weekend morning once a month to catch up on these around-the-house tasks.
 Replace any worn-out door handles, replace batteries in remotes and appliances, replenish your firewood stockpile and replace broken light fixtures as necessary.

 Take Care of Your Lawn